li-peng-yu/Java-SnakesAndLadders/README.md

 ## 📦 Features

-- 🎮 Turn-based 1P/2P gameplay with animated per-step token jumps
-- 🧑‍💻 Login & Register system with basic user management
-- 🎲 Dice roll animations with alternating turn display
-- 🐍 Snakes and ladders visually span across tiles with pixel art assets
-- 🌠 Easter egg: a “42” appears if dice is not clicked within 10s on a snake head
+- 🎨 **JavaFX GUI** with a pixel-art theme and custom animations.
+- 👥 **User system** with registration, login, and guest mode support.
+- 💾 **Game state auto-save and resume**, with separate save files for each user.
+- 🧠 **Single-player and Two-player mode**.
+- 🐍🪜 **Dynamic snakes and ladders** rendered across multiple tiles.
-- 🎉 Victory triggers a custom confetti animation pane
+- 🎉 **Victory animation** using confetti effects.
+- 🛸 **Easter Egg**: If a player lands on a snake head and is idle for 15 seconds, the number `42` appears, and the background changes to a galaxy theme.
+- 🔄 Restart and mode selection from the main interface.
 ---

 ## 🗂️ Project Structure